zbigniewstefaniuk/chat_app/README.md

 <p style="text-align:center;">
  It's chat app, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in AWS.
 It also has user registration and authentication functionalities

-APP IS STILL IN DEVELOPMENT STAGE BUT IT'S READY TO DEPLOY ON GUNICORN NGINX
+APP IS STILL IN DEVELOPMENT
 </p>

 <p align="center">